kmangal/IndianOnlineJobsScrapingServer/README.md

 	- jobs = lists all currently scheduled jobs within the next 7 days.
 If a task is repeating, only the next immediate instance will be returned.

 ## Test environment
-I set up a test environment on my laptop within Anaconda. `conda install m2-base` allows me to access linux commands within my Anaconda environment.
+You can set up a test environment on your local machine within Anaconda.
+If you're using Windows, run `conda install m2-base` to access linux commands within the Anaconda environment.

 ## Misc Notes
 * Aasan jobs changed its name to Waah Jobs.